Mountjoy Prison

 Mountjoy Prison (Príosún Mhuinseo), founded as Mountjoy Gaol and nicknamed The Joy, is a medium security men's prison located in Phibsborough in the centre of Dublin, Ireland.

-The current prison Governor is Edward Mullins.
+The current prison Governor is Ray Murtagh.

 History

 Mountjoy was designed by Captain Joshua Jebb of the Royal Engineers and opened in 1850.
 It was based on the design of London's Pentonville Prison also designed by Jebb.
 Originally intended as the first stop for men sentenced to transportation, they would spend a period in separate confinement before being transferred to Spike Island and transported from there to Van Diemen's Land.
+On 7 April 1919 twenty Sinn Féin prisoners escaped from Mountjoy including the MPs J. J. Walsh and Piaras Béaslaí.
+Peadar Clancy and IRA Chief of Staff Richard Mulcahy were responsible for the planning and execution of the escape.

 A total of 46 prisoners (including one woman, Annie Walsh) were executed within the walls of the prison, prior to the abolition of capital punishment.
 Executions were carried out by hanging and firing squads, after which the bodies of the dead were taken down from the gallows and buried within the prison grounds in unmarked graves.
+Large crowds would routinely gather just outside the prison on the day of an execution, loudly singing and praying for the condemned man.
 The list of Irish republican prisoners executed at Mountjoy Prison includes: